cast-org/figuration/README.md

 **Get started at <http://figuration.org/>!**

-**This is the v4 development branch, nothing has been released under this version yet!
+**This is the v4 development branch, currently in very-early alpha.
+Not ready for production yet!
 Check out v3 at the link above!**

 ## Table of Contents